alivaditis/EverUse-FE/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-EverUse is a living breathing company that upcycles and repurposes the discarded materials into jewelry and accessories.
+EverUse is a living breathing company that upcycles and repurposes discarded materials into jewelry and accessories.
 We aim to enhance the company's exposure and functionality by providing them with a full-stack web ecommerce application.

 In order to meet the business needs of this small company, we created a front end application focused on streamlining the user experience by beautifully displaying products and allowing buyers to easily place orders.
 After an order is submitted, the customer receives a detailed confirmation email, and the sellers receive an emailed order form containing the customer's contact information and requested items.
 Payment is handled externally, in line with the businesses current practices.